SamadritaM30/Car-Price-Prediction/README.md

 ### Content
 Attribute Information:

-- name: The name of the car
+- Car_Name: The name of the car
-- year: The year the car was purchased
+- Year: The year the car was purchased
 - Selling_Price: The price at which the owner wants to sell the car at.
 - Present_Price: This is the current ex-showroom price of the car.
 - Kms_Driven: The distance completed by the car in kilometers
 - Fuel_Type: The type of fuel used by the car (Diesel, Petrol, CNG, LPG, Electric)
 - Seller_Type: The type of seller (Individual, Dealer)
 - Transmission: The type of transmission (Manual, Automatic)
-- Owner: The number of previous owners
+- Owner: The number of previous owners (numeric)

 For used motorcycle datasets, please visit Motorcycle Dataset on Kaggle- https://www.kaggle.com/nehalbirla/motorcycle-dataset